-- ▲ Corporate bond interest is fully taxable for federal and state purposes. - Bonds (except U.S. savings bonds) with original issue discount (OID) build up "interest" as they rise toward maturity.
-You're generally considered to earn a portion of that interest annually - even though the bonds don't pay this interest annually - and you must pay tax on it. - Interest on U.S. government bonds is taxable on federal returns but exempt by federal law on state and local returns.
+Corporate bond interest is fully taxable for federal and state purposes.

+- Bonds (except U.S. savings bonds) with original issue discount (OID) build up "interest" as they rise toward maturity.
+You're generally considered to earn a portion of that interest annually - even though the bonds don't pay this interest annually and you must pay tax on it. - Interest on U.S. government bonds is taxable on federal returns but exempt by federal law on state and local returns. - Interest on state and local government bonds is excludable on federal returns.
+If the bonds were issued in your home state, interest also may be excludable on your state return, depending on the state.